victordev13/php-better-snippets/README.md

  - `wsg`: Getter and Setter without 'get' prefix
  - `fn`: Create a new PHP anonymous function
  - `fnc`: Create a new PHP function
+ - `fnc`: Create a new PHP function without visibility
  - `st`: Create a new PHP static function
  - `prf`: Create a new PHP private function
  - `name`: PHP Namespace